 Below is a chart showing the amount of U.S. bond market debt versus the U.S. stock market capitalization for domestic companies.
 The figures on the chart are adjusted by nominal GDP, so that all figures are in end-of-2012 nominal-GDP dollars.
 In adjusted by nominal GDP, we get two effects.
 (1) We adjust for growth of the economy.
 (2) We adjust for inflation.
 The bond and stock markets, like many other markets, have a tendency to grow as the economy grows.
 We want to remove this influence to get better year-to-year comparisons.
 Removing the influence of inflation also gives us better year-to-year comparisons.
 If we do not remove the influence of inflation, the bond and stock markets appear to have grown more over the years than they actually did.

-As you can see, the bond market grew in 20 of 22 years from 1989 to 2010; but it shrunk in 2011 and 2012.
+As you can see, the all types of bonds market grew in 20 of 22 years from 1989 to 2010; but it shrunk in 2011 and 2012.
 The stock market grew at a like pace over the period analyzed.
 Stock market growth was more erratic due to the volatility of stock prices.
 Beyond prices, stock market value is dependent on the number and nature of the companies listed on the stock market.
 At the end of 1988, the S&P 500 had a P/E (price/earnings) ratio of 11.5.
 At the end of 2012, this P/E ratio was 13.9.
 This being the case, it appears that about 21% of the growth in the stock market from the end of 1988 thru 2012 was due to prices.

 The below chart shows the U.S. bond market size by debt type and covers year-end 1980 thru 2012.
 The figures on this chart are also adjusted by nominal GDP.
 Notice that the Treasuries market increased from about $5 trillion to $11 trillion from the end of 2007 thru 2012.
 The $11 trillion is not the entire U.S. national debt.
 It is only the public debt.
 I defined public debt in last week’s article, “How Bad Is the U.S. Debt Situation?”
 As you could see in last week’s article, the public debt is projected to shrink as a percentage of GDP beginning in U.S. fiscal year 2015 and, then, beginning growing again as a percentage of GDP in U.S. fiscal year 2019.